elucidata/storefront/docs/why.md

 - No need to talk to a dispatcher directly.
 - No need to know any dispatchTokens.
 - No `switch` blocks of doom.
+- No errors when nesting dispatch calls (Storefront queues nested dispatch calls)
 - No keeping a constants file.
 - No need for consumers to require several files to work with a single store: Flux should be an implementation detail, consumers should be able to deal with a Store like a plain object.
 - It should provide a top-level aggregated 'change' event.
 - It should generate as much boilerplate code as it can.
-- Also, the term 'Action Creators' is rather clumsy and too verbose.
+- Also, the term 'Action Creators' is rather clumsy and too verbose: Begone.

 Not to seem negative, there are excellent parts of Flux that I wanted to be sure to keep:

 - Unidirection data flow.
-- ~~Singleton Dispatcher~~ Shared dispatcher per Runtime instance.
+- ~~Singleton Dispatcher~~ Shared dispatcher per Runtime instance (optional singleton dispatcher).
 - Sequenceable dispatching (`waitFor`).
-- Synchronicity of dispatching and store updates.

 Originally, I wanted to use ES6 classes for Stores.
-But it turns out that closures are nicer from a private-data perspective (internal state is truly hidden from consumers), _and_ from a ease-of-use perspective (code is cleaner looking).
+But it turns out that closures are nicer from a data-privacy perspective (internal state is truly hidden from consumers), _and_ from a ease-of-use perspective (code is cleaner looking).

 So I wound up with **Storefront**.